leggedrobotics/wild_visual_navigation/README.md

 git clone git@github.com:leggedrobotics/wild_visual_navigation.git
 ```

 2. Install the conda environment.
+(Currently the conda environment file is not tested and most likely outdated)
 ```shell
 # Make sure to be in the base conda environment
 cd ~/git/wild_visual_navigation